Rock Radio Heaven (S)

 Died: October 25, 2005, Dallas

-Stations: KAND Corsicana, Tex., KDOK Tyler, Tex., KLIF Dallas, CKLW Windsor, Ont. as a jock (also programmed KHJ Dallas, KFRC San Francisco, WPLP Tampa Bay, Fla., WYSL Buffalo, N.Y., KNUS, KKDA Dallas, WSFO-WPLP Tampa, Fla., WPNT Chicago and was operations director of KRLD Dallas.
+Stations: KAND Corsicana, Texas, KDOK Tyler, Texas, KLIF Dallas, CKLW Windsor, Ontario, as a jock (also programmed KFRC San Francisco, WPLP Tampa Bay, Florida, WYSL Buffalo, New York, KNUS, KKDA Dallas, WSFO-WPLP Tampa, Florida, WPNT Chicago and was operations director of KRLD Dallas.)
 Consulted over 30 radio stations and groups in multiple formats.

 Also known as: On-air he used the name Hal Martin.

 Notes: His stations won Billboard Station of the Year honours three times and he was named Billboard Program Director of the Year twice.
-His stations won Billboard Station of the Year three times.
-In 1976, produced the first satellite broadcast from Australia for the U.S. Bicentennial celebrations.
+In 1976, he produced the first satellite broadcast from Australia for the U.S. Bicentennial celebrations.
 Co-created The Amber Plan, a radio alert system to aid in the search for missing children.
 In 2002, won the Service to America award as bestowed by the National Association of Broadcasters.
 Induced into the Texas Radio Hall of Fame in 2004.
 Has produced literally hundreds of commercials and news segments for radio and television.
 Was much in demand as a public speaker and emcee.
 He even did magic: at age 15 he was Texas State Champion Magician.
-Died at the age of 58 of cancer.
+Died at of cancer.

 JACK SPECTOR

-Stations: WJJD Chicago, WMCA, WNBC, WHN, WCBS-FM New York, WHLI-AM Hempstead, N.Y., also worked in West Virginia and Albany, N.Y.
+Stations: WJJD Chicago, WMCA, WNBC, WHN, WCBS-FM New York, WHLI-AM Hempstead, New York also worked in West Virginia and Albany, New York

 Notes: His famous sign-off was "Look out street, here I come."
 Hosted Saturday night oldies show on WCBS-FM.
+Was a U.S. Army Sergeant and a veteran.
+His daughter Chri was the inspiration for the Four Seasons naming their song Sherry.
 He suffered a heart attack and died while on the air at WHLI.

 JOHN SPRAGGE